 This information was previously known as the Shipper's Export Declaration or SED.
 Since the paper form is no longer accepted, the data must be transmitted electronically now.

-EEI is a form required by the U.S. Treasury Department and completed by a shipper showing the value, weight, consignee, destination, etc., of export shipments, as well as Harmonized Schedule B identification number and it’s required for all shipments of a single commodity in amount over $2,500 (except to Canada) and for any shipment that requires an export license.
+EEI is a form required by the U.S. Treasury Department and completed by a shipper showing the value, weight, consignee, destination, etc., of export shipments, as well as Harmonized Schedule B identification number.
+It’s required for all shipments of a single commodity in amount over $2,500 (except to Canada) and for any shipment that requires an export license.
 The EEI enables the Bureau of the Census to monitor the kinds of products being exported from the United States, for statistical purposes.

 The form must be filed electronically at Automated Export System (AES).
 AES is the central point through which export shipment data required by multiple agencies is filed electronically to Customs and Border Protection (CBP).